xmichelo/Beeftext/README.md

 The project is developed and managed by [Xavier Michelon].

 The Russian translation is kindly provided by Valerij Romanovskij.
+The Dutch translation is kindly provided by Sander Goudswaard.

 The [beeftext.org] website uses a template provided by [HTML5 UP].